ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 Arm GPUs provide a wide range of performance counters covering many different aspects of hardware performance.
-The layer will collect a standard set of counters by default but, with source modification, can collect any of the hardware counters and derived expressions supported by the [libGPUCounters][LGC] library that Arm provides on GitHub.
+The layer will collect a standard set of counters by default but, with source modification, might collect any of the hardware counters and derived expressions supported by the [libGPUCounters][LGC] library that Arm provides on GitHub.